arbrubusa/fan-controller/README.md

 Place the mosquitto.conf file in ~/mosquitto/config

-The Nodered config, you can just copy it and paste and paste it in Nodered, using the Import option and then clicking on deploy.
+The Nodered config, you can just copy and paste it in Node-Red, using the Import option and then clicking on deploy.

 Keep in mind this is still a very basic setup.
 There's a lot of room to improve.